Create a Reminder Rule

 Now, decide how you want to send the reminders.
 You can:

-• Have Timelier send an email: We’ll send an email from our address to any verified email addresses you choose.
+• Have Timelier send an email to predetermined address(es): We’ll send an email from our address to any verified email addresses you choose.
+To verify additional email addresses see verify additional email addresses.

 timelier screenshot